codeforequity-at/botium-crawler/README.md

 Crawler finished successfully
 ```

+> The convo file is going to be created, despite something goes wrong with any conversation,
+> but it will be differentiated by a `FAILED` postfix in convo name and filename ( e.g.: `1.1_HI_I-SAID-HI_FAILED.convo.txt` ).

 #### crawler-feedbacks command

 With crawler-feedback command you can edit (`add`, `remove`, `overwrite`) your stored feedbacks in `userFeedback.json`.